aguitauwu/Katu-bot/replit.md

 # Overview

 Katu Bot is a Discord bot application built with Node.js that tracks daily message counts for users across Discord servers.
 The system provides ranking functionality, user statistics, and configurable logging channels.
-The application is designed for 24/7 uptime on Replit and includes both a Discord bot backend and a React-based web frontend for potential dashboard functionality.
+The application is designed for 24/7 uptime on Replit and is a pure Discord bot without any web interface.

 # User Preferences